ukparliament/weeknotes.data-search/2018/07/index.md

 ### [Steps, it's 39](https://www.youtube.com/watch?v=u3ZvO4pcTHs)

 For many people Wednesday was Valentine's Day.
 For a lucky few it was [dator day 39](https://twitter.com/fantasticlife/status/963803168692932608).
 Our [Dan](https://twitter.com/dasbarrett) was ill so the team took a turn for the holacratic and successfully self-organised.
-[Michael](https://twitter.com/fantasticlife) introduced the innovation of a lunchtime pint.
-We're hoping innovation turns quickly to tradition.

-For reasons best known to [Aidan](https://twitter.com/aidan_morgan), he'd booked us into "the Sky Room".
-Which is like a mad granny attic for ideators at Her Majesty's Treasury.
-We have no idea if her majesty knows this is how they're spending her money.
-Unfortunately, if understandably, the Treasury is quite security conscious, so unsupervised cigarette breaks and toilets trips proved impossible.
-We lasted 20 minutes.
-If you're curious about "the Sky Room", you can [see a photo here](https://pds.blog.parliament.uk/2017/07/12/co-designing-search-on-parliament-uk/).
-We'd recommend a visit but only if you neither smoke nor own a bladder.

-Back on topic:

-Having escaped "the Sky Room", we made our way to Tothill Street and were joined later by [Caroline](https://twitter.com/carolinekippler), Sarah and [Jamie](https://twitter.com/oddtype).
+We were joined in the afternoon by [Caroline](https://twitter.com/carolinekippler), Sarah and [Jamie](https://twitter.com/oddtype).
 Joint website priorities were agreed:

 * Moving concepts (indexing terms) to the live service for the Guide to Procedure team.